gkapfham/sbst2016-paper/README.md

 LaTeX development tools, such as `latexmk`.
 If you are unable to compile the paper with your development tools and your execution environment, then please open a new issue and I will attempt to resolve your concerns.

-# Gregory M. Kapfhammer, Chris J. Wright and Phil McMinn.
+Gregory M. Kapfhammer, Chris J. Wright and Phil McMinn.
 Hitchhikers Need Free Vehicles!
 Shared Repositories for Statistical Analysis in SBST.
-International Workshop on Search-Based Software Testing (SBST 2016),
+International Workshop on Search-Based Software Testing (SBST 2016).
-_TODO: details need to be completed._

-# Build instructions:
-Unfortunately I don't know how to build this paper, email sent to Greg 30/3/2016